-Use this information to sort through various skin care products on the market.
+There are a lot of skin care products on the market.
+This document will help you understand the latest ingredients in skin care products that may benefit your skin.
 If you're still unsure which skin care products are right for you, ask your dermatologist or consult with a skin expert at your local salon or beauty counter.

 Alpha-hydroxy acids (AHAs)